peterbabic/openwrt-mr200/README.md

 **Important:** Always revert back to the same stock firmware version which was used to prepare the recovery image.

+To avoid the possibility that the firmware file will be un-published fro mthe vendor, it is stored is stored in the [firmware](./firmware) folder in this repository.
+There is also an `extracted_firmware.bin` created out of this stock firmware, should the ned to revert back be required (for instance to install newer firmware released by the vendor, that would update the 4G router firmware as well - something OpenWRT cannot do).

+Manual steps to revert to stock from OpenWRT:

 ```bash
 cd firmware